Sigmmma/c20/src/content/h1/tags/shader/shader_environment/readme.md

 * Tuning the [_alpha bias_](~bitmap/#tag-field-alpha-bias) lightens or darkens the alpha channel in mipmaps to result in more or less pixels passing the 50% alpha test.

 # Bump maps
 _Bump maps_ are special textures that encode the "bumpiness" of the surfaces they map to.
-They can be used to represent fine surface details like cracks and grooves and affect specular reflections and lighting to make the surface look more geometrically detailed than it actually is.
+They are used to represent fine details like cracks and grooves that affect specular reflections and lighting to make the surface look more geometrically detailed than it actually is.

 Artists can create them as simple grayscale height maps in TIFF format, and once compiled by [Tool](~h1a-tool) or [invader-bitmap](~) into a [bitmap tag](~bitmap) with ["height map" usage](~bitmap#tag-field-usage-height-map), they are represented as standard [normal maps][normals] for use in-engine.
 Halo CE does not use height maps and doesn't support tessellation or parallax occlusion.
 The alpha channel of the bump map is unused unless the shader is _alpha tested_.